JetBrains/teamcity-documentation/topics/configuring-general-settings.md

 This feature allows you to get an overview of the current project status on your company's website, wiki, Confluence or any other web page.When the __Enable status widget__ option is enabled, an HTML snippet can be included into an external web page and will display the current build configuration status.For build status icon as a single image, check [REST build status icon](rest-api.md#Build+Status+Icon).

 The following build process information is provided by the status widget:
-* The latest build results,
+* The latest build results
-* Build number,
+* Build number
-* Build status,
+* Build status
 * Link to the latest build artifacts.
 The status widget doesn't require users log in to TeamCity.

 When the feature is enabled, you need to include the following snippets of code in the web page source: